nimbix/jardoc/docs/apps_tutorial.md

 }
 ```

-Note the `publicip` key set to `true`, and that we requested that port `8080` to be opened to world.
+Note the `publicip` key set to `true`, and that we requested that port `8080` to be opened to the world.

 **Please take a time to read this important note**: